MaksimIM/algo-problems/good-subsets/README.md

 ##### Dynamic programming

 Observe that we can pick any number of ones to be or not be in out good subset.
-This means that if we coulnt the number of good subsets without any 1s, the final answer will be just that count multiplied by `2^(count(1))`.
+This means that if we count the number of good subsets without any 1s, the final answer will be just that count multiplied by `2^(count(1))`.
 With this proviso, we ignore any `1`s in `nums` from now on.